 Griffith Park’s best-known hike leads to the top of 1,625-foot Mount Hollywood, the park’s premiere peak.
-Mt.
-Hollywood is not the mountain crowned by the historic Hollywood sign; however, the Mount Hollywood Trail to it delivers great views of Mt.
+Mount Hollywood is not the mountain crowned by the historic Hollywood sign; however, the Mount Hollywood Trail to it delivers great views of Mt.
 Lee and the bold HOLLYWOOD lettering across its summit.
-Mt.
-Hollywood can be hiked by way of several different trails but the route from Griffith Observatory is by far the most popular.
+Mount Hollywood can be hiked by way of several different trails but the route from Griffith Observatory is by far the most popular.

 On clear days the entire basin is spread out before you from the San Gabriel Mountains to the Pacific Ocean.
 Sometimes mounts San Gorgonio, Baldy and San Jacinto can be seen.
 The view at night can be spectacular, too.

 Griffith Observatory opened to the public in 1935 and has been a cultural institution, tourist attraction and L.A. landmark ever since.
 Closed in 2002 for an extensive renovation, the observatory reopened in 2006, retaining its Art Deco exterior and adding all new exhibits and a theater.